Activity theory: Information systems

 remembering, deciding, classifying, generalising, abstracting and so forth, as a product of our social interactions with other people and of our use of tools."
 For Activity Theorists "consciousness" seems to refer to any mental functioning, whereas most other approaches to psychology distinguish conscious from unconscious functions.

 Over the last 15 years the use and exploration of activity theory in information systems has grown.
-One stream of research has focused on technology mediated change and the implementation of technologies and how they disrupt, change and improve organisational work activity.
+One stream of research has focused on technology-mediated change and the implementation of technologies and how they disrupt, change and improve organisational work activity.
 In these studies, activity systems are used to understand emergent contradictions in the work activity, which are temporarily resolved using information systems (tools) and/or arising from the introduction of information systems.
-Information science studies use a similar approach to activity theory in order to understand information behaviour "in context".
+Information science studies use a similar approach to activity theory to understand information behaviour "in context".

 In the field of Information and communications technology (ICT) and development (a field of study within information systems), activity theory has also been used to inform development of IT systems and to frame the study of ICT in development settings.

 In addition, Etengoff & Daiute have conducted recent work exploring how social media interfaces can be productively used to mediate conflicts.
 Their work has illustrated this perspective with analyses of online interactions between gay men and their religious family members and Sunni-Muslim emerging adults' efforts to maintain a positive ethnic identity via online religious forums in post 9/11 contexts.